dais-ita/dais-ita.github.io/dais/showcase/US_Event.md

   </tbody>
 </table>

-Demonstration will run for 20 minutes each, one after the other
+Demonstrations will run for 20 minutes each, one after the other

 **Control and Architecture of Software Defined Coalitions (SDC) [or Efficient and adaptive control plain]**
 * [Control Plane Architecture of SDC](/2a08/)